-As a good skin maintenance treatment, the Spectra XT Laser can be done once a month to keep pigmentation at bay whilst making your skin radiant, bright and glowy.
+As a good skin maintenance treatment, the Pigmentation Lightening Laser can be done once a month to keep pigmentation at bay whilst making your skin radiant, bright and glowy.

 Pigmentation is a nuisance but with patience and determination, it can be treated.
 Prevention is better than cure, but even if it does appear, start seeking treatment early to keep it under control.

 Dr Ho believes that every individual is unique and he takes into account their lifestyle habits, budget, condition and severity of the pigmentation.
 He then plans a suitable treatment plan for each individual, tracks and records the process for best results.